Jarmos-san/hugo-blog/content/privacy-policy.md

 - **We will share information with third parties who perform services on our behalf**: We share information with vendors who help us manage our email list subscription process.
 Some vendors may be located outside of India.
 - **We will share information with our business partners**: This includes a third party who provide or sponsor an article, or who operates an affiliate programme.
 Our partners use the information we give them as described in their privacy policies.
 - **We may share information if we think we have to in order to comply with the law or to protect ourselves**: We will share information to respond to a court order or subpoena.
 We may also share it if a government agency or investigatory body requests.
 Or, we might also share information when we are investigating potential fraud.
-- **We may share information with any successor to all or part of our business**: For example, if part of our business is sold we may give our customer list as part of that transaction.
+- **We may share information with any successor to all or part of our business**: For example, if part of our business is sold we may give our reader list as part of that transaction.
 - **We may share your information for reasons not described in this policy**: We will tell you before we do this along with a detailed explanation for us to do so.

 ## Email Opt-Out